 A4PN Community of Practice events

-A4PN’s Community of Practice events are multi-disciplinary educational events featuring presentations from expert speakers, including local Addiction Medicine Specialists.
-These events are a fantastic opportunity for cross-sector networking and continuing professional development.
+These are multi-disciplinary educational events featuring presentations from sector experts, including local Addiction Medicine Specialists.
+They are a fantastic opportunity for cross-sector networking and continuing professional development.

 Please contact A4PN@semphn.org.au to find out more about this event or other upcoming events.